ihr-it-projekt/DayZModsInfo/TBJewelsOfSurvival/Readme.md

 - used to smelt ore to ingots
 - Sound animation when processing
 - Consumes Gas and Metal Ores
+- Gas requirement can be disabled for static smelter

 ### Grinder (static and non static)
 - used to grind gemstone ore to gemstone
 - sound and running animation when processing
 - consume batteries and gemstone ore
+- battery requirement can be disabled for static grinder
 - can be used by only one player at same time

 ### Anvil (static and non static)